Understanding Bible Covenants! Part 4 Israel’s New Husband

 Heb 2:14 Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil;

-So we can see from what God says in Hebrews that Satan held the power of death in the Old Testament.
+So we can see from what God reveals in Hebrews that Satan held the power of death in the Old Testament.
 We can therefore conclude that if Israel was in covenant with death and hell, that would mean they were in covenant with Satan.
 What does Jesus have to say about these Old Testament verses in Isaiah 28?

 Mat 23:15 Woe unto you, scribes and Pharisees, hypocrites! for ye compass sea and land to make one proselyte, and when he is made, ye make him twofold more the child of hell than yourselves.

 We can see by this statement that Jesus implies these people in Jerusalem were married to a spiritual being that made them the children of hell.
 This implies a covenant relationship or marriage between a husband and a wife that has produced children of hell.
 Are you following these statements?
-Parents have children, produce families, establish households.
+Parents have children, produce families, and establish households.
 Basic physical biology dictates that a male and a female participate in order to produce children.
 If Israel is the woman who can have children, that was married to God, then who is the husband and the father in this relationship?
 Remember that it always takes two to tango.
 Jesus often times asked, if you don’t understand natural things, how will you ever understand spiritual things?
-So apparently these natural things are patterns into spiritual things so that we can understand them.
+So apparently these natural things are patterns into spiritual things to help us understand them.
 Here is another statement of Jesus to the natural nation of Israel:

 Joh 8:44 Ye are of your father the devil, and the lusts of your father ye will do.